-Comprehensive health and evacuation coverage is automatically provided through HTH Worldwide for students participating in most programs.
-The HTH policy provides primary coverage to a limit of $100,000 for most medical costs, with no deductibles or copayments.
+Comprehensive health and evacuation coverage is automatically provided through GeoBlue for students participating in most programs.
+The GeoBlue policy provides primary coverage to a limit of $100,000 for most medical costs, with no deductibles or copayments.

-The coverage for students in Australia provides a medical coverage limit of $1,000,000, in accordance with Australian law.
+The coverage provided by GeoBlue for students in Australia provides a medical coverage limit of $1,000,000, in accordance with Australian law.

 Coverage normally begins one day before the program’s official start date and ends one day after the program’s official end date.

 If students on overseas BU Study Abroad programs will be extending their time abroad for personal travel, they are strongly encouraged to maintain adequate overseas health and evacuation coverage.
 To purchase an extension of their GeoBlue coverage prior to or at the end of their program, they can follow the corresponding link: